 If your service provider set up your phones, they should have auto-provisioned them.
 If this has not been done, you need to manually provision your phones, and any additional phones you add to your system.
 Zero dial tone, in this case, can mean that your phone has not been allotted SIP credentials.
 Your phone needs to be “registered” for authentication to be successful.
 Otherwise, you won’t get a dial tone.

 If your router port forwarding is the problem, check its settings.
 It should forward UDP ports 5060-5090 and 16384-16482.

 Similar to the Zero Dial Tone problem is having a tone but no audio.
 This is likely also a port forwarding issue.
-Ports 5060-5090 are often used for your SIP signalling, which is why you are successfully authenticated and get a dial tone.
+Ports 5060-5090 are often used for your SIP signaling, which is why you are successfully authenticated and get a dial tone.
 Voice packets use 16384-16482.
 Having no audio can be because this is set up incorrectly.

 A leading reason for choppy audio is your internet connection.
 Check if your network speed is up to par with the requirements of good audible VoIP conversations.
-Test for your MOS score, packet loss, jitter and internet speed through third party services, such as VoIP Spear.
+Test for your MOS score, packet loss, jitter, and internet speed through third-party services, such as VoIP Spear.
 Make sure to turn on your 24/7/365.

 You need to make sure that your service includes enough bandwidth to support IP calls 24/7.

-If the problems above occur intermittently, you may be dealing with symptoms of a bigger problem rooted to your service.
+If the problems above occur intermittently, you may be dealing with symptoms of a bigger problem rooted in your service.
 Before you sign up with any VoIP service provider, make sure to get the most reliable VoIP service provider in your area.
 Ask around.
-Get an ... sment of your current phone setup, cabling and other factors such as your Internet connection that may affect your VoIP experience.
+Get an ... sment of your current phone setup, cabling, and other factors such as your Internet connection that may affect your VoIP experience.